Initially sold for ¥277,000

 It's rich in sound capabilities, with the ability to layer two 6op voices.
 It's sturdy, with a metal chassis, hard plastic inserts and much more durable physical buttons.
 The keyboard is a pleasure to play, light keys with fast action, with velocity and after touch sensibility.
 Plus the larger backlit LCD screen, full MIDI implementation, two real-time sliders and most importantly, a floppy disk drive.

 Some FM purists complain about the switch to a 16bit digital to analog converter, that produces slightly different sounds compared to the original 12bit DAC found in 1983 (sometimes less punchy, sometimes much more detailed).
-Comparison is easy to achieve given that the newer model can read voices programmed on the first DX7 — even first generation cartridges can be used through a (now very rare) adapter.
+Comparison is easy to achieve given that the newer model can read voices programmed on the first DX7 — even first generation cartridges can be used through a (now very rare) adapter, the ADP1 cartridge adapter.
+In fact, the cartridge slot is designed for the new type of cartridges, such as the RAM4 or RAM5.

 - 2-channel 6-operator 32-algorithm FM tone generator.